August 25, 2009 -

 These photos were taken in collaboration with Nate Dorr of Impose Magazine, who says of The Hole "few spots in the five boroughs... feel further from the crowds and activity of Manhattan."

-Since the publication of this original photo essay in 2009, which established the proper name for The Hole, many articles have featured this work, including pieces in The Village Voice (2009), Gothamist (2009), Curbed (2009), Brownstoner (2009) and The Brooklyn Paper (2010).
+Since the publication of this original photo essay in 2009, which established the history and proper name of The Hole, many articles have featured this work, including pieces in The Village Voice (2009), Gothamist (2009), Curbed (2009), Brownstoner (2009) and The Brooklyn Paper (2010).
 In 2010, this coverage of The Hole led to at least two documentaries being made about the area: "The Hole: A Border Between Brooklyn and Queens" (2010) and "The Hole" (2010).
 Additional references to this photo essay have also been published at Bldgblog (2011) and Architizer (2011).